This article was first published on 8 February 2019 and updated to reflect changes to the DBS Multiplier Account.

 A joint account serves the purpose of being a shared account between you and your partner.
 One of the best ways to maximise the interest earned while having a joint account with your other half is to have both a joint account as well as a DBS Multiplier Account.

 Step 1: Both Open Individual DBS Multiplier Accounts

 The DBS Multiplier as an individual savings account that offers attractive interest rates with requirements that are reasonable to achieve.
 However, DBS Multiplier accounts are only available as a personal account.
 This means that DBS Multiplier accounts cannot be joint accounts.
 If there is more than one account holder to the DBS Multiplier account, you will not enjoy the higher interest rates accorded.

 DBS Multiplier Accounts can be easily opened online at your own convenience.
-Your aim when creating personal DBS Multiplier accounts is to individually maximise the money earned in your individual accounts (up to $100,000 as of 1 May 2019) while earning higher interest rates with the help of a joint account.
+Your aim when creating personal DBS Multiplier accounts is to individually maximise the money earned in your individual accounts (up to $100,000) while earning higher interest rates with the help of a joint account.

 Step 2: Open Joint Account